SampleEnvironment/SECoP/protocol/specification/descriptive.rst

          rd               rd         rd       true       "rrr"        "user"
          rd               rd         no       true       "rr-"        "advanced"
          rd               no         no       true       "r--"        "expert"
+         no               no         no                  "---"
         ================ ========== ======== ========== ============ =============

     The access for a parameter on a certain access level is determined by the strongest restriction for the combination of module visibility, parameter visibility at the given access level and the readonly flag.

+    Example: A module has a visibility property of "wr-".
+A parameter on this module with visibility "w--" should be allowed to be written only by experts, as the latter one is stronger.
+    For a readonly parameter with no visibility or with a visibility "rrr" it would be treated as "rr-", e.g. to be shown to experts and advanced clients, but not to simple users.

-    The old style notion must also be accepted by new SECoP clients.
+    * The old style notion must also be accepted by new SECoP clients.
+    * With the new style notation, commands should only be executed when the corresponding character is a "w".

-    A SECoP client SHOULD ignore any value not listed in the last two columns of the above table.
+    * A SECoP client SHOULD ignore any value not listed in the last two columns of the above table.
+    * A parameter with visibility "---" is meant not to be shown in a user interface, but might still be used by the client interface internally.

     .. note::
         There are redundant possibilities for expressing the same access levels,